playi/WonderPyExamples/misc/sketcher.md

 ## Options
 ### Drawing Size
-The robot will resize the drawing so that it fits snugly in a bounding-box which is 90cm wide by 60cm high.
+The robot will resize the drawing so that it fits snugly in a bounding-box which by default is 90cm wide by 60cm high.
   The size of this box can be changed by including a `--box width_cm height_cm` option.
   For example, to draw the octocat within a 30cm x 30cm region:
   `python misc/sketcher.py --file assets/svg_files/octocat.svg --box 30 30`